 The low roofline means you have to stoop to see traffic lights overhead.
 (Traffic signals are mounted on poles in jolly old England.)
 Sunroof lovers should love the dual-pane panoramic sunroof ($850).
 Maybe we're not sunroof lovers.
 Only mesh covers the glass panels on the inside, letting the sun come streaming in even when you don't want it.
 Besides, the metal roof makes a better background for the Union Jack.

-Regardless of model, the Mini Cooper delivers a sporty driving experience.
-Spring for the Cooper S if you are a serious driving enthusiast.
+The Mini Cooper delivers a sporty driving experience.
+Spring for the Cooper S if you are a serious driving enthusiast, but be prepared for an attendant rougher ride.
 Otherwise, you may find the standard Mini Cooper more comfortable.
 It's smooth and very stable, like a BMW.
 Around town, the Mini is well-mannered, smooth to shift and easy to park.
 The S is firm and bounces enough that drinking hot java on the way to work may result in a stained shirt or blouse.

 As one might expect from a car associated with BMW, the Mini Cooper's steering is precise and immediate, though not as light as you might expect in a small car.
 Sharp and accurate, it's easy to place this little car exactly where you want it.
 The suspension (McPherson struts in front and multi-link rear) is designed to keep the car snug to the road.
 This means passengers feel broken surfaces, expansion joints or weathered pavement.
 The Mini's ride is not velvety, but it is secure.
 Somehow even on the roughest road, one that sets passengers popping like corn in a hot skillet, the Mini holds its direction like a gyroscope.
 Drivers like that.
 And make no mistake: The Mini is a driver's car.